digitaldrummerj/digitaldrummerj.me/pages/pages-root-folder/index.md

   title: "Blog"
   url: 'blog/'
   image: writing-book-302x182.jpg
-  text: 'Give a blurb here about the blog.
-Need to make as long as the 2nd and 3rd widget'
+  text: "My notebook of technical information to share with you.
+If I struggled with it or found something cool, it is documented here."
 widget2:
   title: "Speaking Engagements"
   url: 'speaking/'
-  text: 'As much as I love to write code, I enjoy teaching even more.
-Find out where I will be speaking next and get links to my presentation/demo material.'
+  text: "As much as I love to write code, I enjoy teaching even more.
+Find out where I will be speaking next and see past presentations."
   image: mic-4-302x182.jpg
 widget3:
   title: "Workshops"
-  text: 'Go through workshops that I have given'
+  text: "Sometimes an hour long presentation won't do.
+You need more time and details.
+See my available workshops and work through them."
   url: 'workshops/'
   image: tutorial-header@2x-303x182.jpg
   #url:https://youtube.com/user/digitaldrummerj'